 Turn A Fuzzy Picture Into A Clear One

-The great thing about this technique is that it creates less downward pressure on the legs and so less drag, there's also very little interruption to your stroke rhythm.
+The great thing about this technique is that it creates less drag and there's very little interruption to your stroke.
 The downside is that you don't have very long looking forward, so hold the image of what you saw in your mind and analyse it afterwards.
 With any sighting technique you won't always get a clear view of what's ahead but that's OK - don't panic!
 Perform a couple more strokes and sight again and you'll gradually turn a fuzzy picture into a clear one in your mind.

 How Often Should You Sight?